Encina High School Alumni

-The Encina webmaster has created groups on http://groups.yahoo.com for each Encina class year.
+The Encina webmaster has created groups on http://groups.io for each Encina class year.
 In addition, there is a group for those wishing to receive the Encina Update, plus groups for Encina teachers & staff and for Encina parents.
 The Encina groups were originally located on yahoogroups.com, but moved to groups.io in March 2017.

 What are groups?

 The most basic function of a group is provide a mailing list.
 For example, email sent to firstname.lastname@example.org will be automatically distributed to all the members of the group encina1973.
 This makes it easy for members of each class to send messages to the classmates who belong to the group.
 However, in addition to being a mailing list, groups.io provides powerful communication tools which give groups a FREE place on the net with tools that make it easier to share ideas and coordinate events.

 The class group or mailing list provides a "chat" like environment where alumni can chitchat to a "partyline" while their classmates listen in.
 Replies to posts to the class group go to everyone in the group, as some have discovered to their chagrin.

 Some find the amount of email this chat generates too much.
 If this is the case, please write and I will remove you from your class list.
 But for others, it is great fun to chitchat with old classmates.
 If you are not on your class list and would like to try it, let me know.